 Please note: application forms of successful applicants will be shared with Airwave and Home Office.
 This is to assist the process of facilitating network access and determination of talk groups.

+How we use your data

+We require this information in order to carry out our licensing duties under the Wireless Telegraphy Act.

+Please see Ofcom’s General Privacy Statement for further information about how Ofcom handles your personal information and your corresponding right:

+www.ofcom.org.uk/about-ofcom/foi-dp/general-privacy-statement